 • yellowing or discoloration of your skin or whites of your eyes

-According to the National Organization for Rare Disorders, other conditions may cause symptoms that feel similar to gallbladder pain.
+According to the National Organization for Rare Disorders, other conditions may cause symptoms that may feel similar to cholecystitis.
 Some of these include:

 You should call your doctor if you have any symptoms of gallbladder pain that concern you.